IoC-Sunderland/Dictionaries/README.md

 # Dictionaries
 Python dictionaries are broadly equivalant to hashmaps and are unordered, changeable and indexed.
-Dictionaries consiste of key/value pairs defined in curly braces.
+Dictionaries consist of key/value pairs defined in curly braces.

 Example: